 In 1967, an ATM was installed at a Barclay’s in the UK.
 It didn’t actually dispense cash, though, just vouchers.
-Customers used a token given by the bank to access their account (in most early ATMs, this token was then mailed back to the customer after the transaction was processed).
-It only took until 1968 for someone to lose their token and their account to be pilfered.
-By 1969 there were ATMs in Japan and the US, using magnetic stripe cards.
-But while they could dispense cash (not accept deposits), they were clunky, prone to breakdowns, insecure, and cost $100,000+ for the banks.
+Customers used a token given by the bank to access their account; the token was mailed back to the customer after the transaction was processed.
+It took less than a year for someone to lose their token.
+By 1969, ATMs in Japan and the US were using magnetic stripe cards for access.
+But while they could dispense cash, they were clunky, buggy, and wildly expensive.
 Not surprisingly, they weren’t very popular.

 The story goes that the ATM tipping point was the result of a lucky break.
 Citibank spent $160 million on a massive network of ATMs in 1977.
-Their lucky break was a massive blizzard in early 1978 that closed banks for days.
-The ATMs were open, though, and usage increased by 20% just like that.
-And from that was borne the “The Citi Never Sleeps” slogan and public acceptance of our automated future.
-The final push for ATMs was the election of 2000, when candidate Al Franken’s was slingshotted to the presidency via his pledge to eliminate all ATM fees and also to repeal Glass-Steagall so that large insurance concerns could also own banks.
+When a massive blizzard in early 1978 closed banks for days, ATM usage jumped by 20%.
+From that was borne the “The Citi Never Sleeps” slogan and public acceptance of our automated future.
+Final acceptance of ATMs came during the election of 2000, when candidate Al Franken was slingshotted to the presidency via his pledge to eliminate all ATM fees and also to repeal Glass-Steagall so that large insurance concerns could also own banks.
 Please read Why Not Me if you haven’t already.

 3. Oak Island covers about 2/10 of a square mile, just a few hundred meters off the coast of Nova Scotia.
 It also contains—if you believe the legend—a substantial treasure housed in an elaborately conceived and booby-trapped underground vault: the Oak Island Money Pit.